-Somebody in the Filipino Readers Group in FB asked about books regarding the Philippines (and the Filipino) by foreign authors.
+Somebody in the Filipino Readers Group (via FB) asked about books regarding the Philippines or a Filipino character written by foreign authors.
 Here's what I can share so far:

 FICTION